ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 ## Introducing, Differential Equations

-Now that we obtain two points on the tangent line (segment), let's shift our focus on two keywords in the question, 'curve' and 'tangent'.
+Now that we obtain two points on the tangent line (segment), let's shift our focus to two keywords in the question, 'curve' and 'tangent'.
 If you've taken a calculus course before, they may remind you of the first derivative, or more precisely, the fact that the gradient of the tangent line to a curve on a Cartesian plane at a point corresponds to the first derivative of the curve at the point.[^2]

 This is where the two points on the tangent line we've previously obtained, $P$ and $Q$ become useful.
 We can apply [the gradient formula](https://en.wikipedia.org/wiki/Slope) to obtain another expression of the gradient of the tangent line to the curve at $P$, denoted here as $m_{PQ}$. $$m_{PQ}=\frac{y_Q-y_P}{x_Q-x_P}=\frac{0-y_0}{2x_0-x_0}=-\frac{y_0}{x_0}$$